cerebralvalley/compute-boilerplate/README.md

 # Steps to Run
 1. Clone this repository on the machine you're spinning up the API on.
 2. Install all dependencies with `pip3 install -r requirements.txt`.
-3. Edit `constants.py` to your desired configuration.
+3. Edit `config.py` to your desired configuration.
+4. Ensure that the API's port is open on your machine.
+If you're running on a Nebius machine, this port should already be open.
+If you're running on AWS, you will need to manually whitelist the port.
-4. Run `python3 main.py` to download the model and start the endpoint (*NOTE: downloading the LLM, depending on the size, may take a while*).
+5. Run `python3 main.py` to download the model and start the endpoint (*NOTE: downloading the LLM, depending on the size, may take a while*).

 # Current Features
 * Inference any Huggingface LLM: